Idrimi/ble-node-wifi-provisioning/README.md

 # BLE Wi-Fi Provisioning for Raspberry Pi Zero 2 W

-> “Everything that can be written in JavaScript, will be written in JavaScript.”
->
-> (…Even though you really shouldn’t.)

 This repository provides a complete solution for provisioning Wi‑Fi credentials to a headless Raspberry Pi Zero 2 W over Bluetooth Low Energy (BLE) using Node.js (TypeScript) and NetworkManager.

 ## Overview